 Bushel and Barrel: An Environmental History of Fermentation

 A back-burner project, I’ve always wanted to explore the history of brewing as a way of understanding changing human relationships with the environment.
-I brew beer at home and know it involves a certain combination of lab-bench knowledge, fresh ingredients, clean instruments, and the wonders of yeast.
+I brew beer at home and know it involves a certain combination of lab-bench knowledge, awareness of seasons and the bounties of harvest-time, attention to sanitation and instrumentation, the social life of drinking, and the wonders of yeast.
 Yuengling, America’s oldest brewery, is located in Pennsylvania, not too far from Bucknell.
 And the region also has some orchards, which produced the United States’ original boozy beverage of choice, hard apple cider.